-There are conferences and podcasts, books, TED Talks and training courses, all for an activity as old as human language.
+There are conferences and podcasts, books, TED Talks, and training courses, all for an activity as old as human language.
 Some of the most valuable lessons you’ve learned probably came from stories.
 Think of The Good Samaritan, any of Aesop’s Fables, or that children’s book I can’t remember about the boy who pulls the thorn from the lion’s paw.
 Novels and memoirs have likely evoked some of the most elaborate and vivid places you’ve ever seen, created in your own imagination from their detail and richness.
 Stories can provoke an emotional response; they speak to possibility and elicit empathy and physical sensation, the ways in which we interact with the world.

 So then, what better way to relate the importance of the programs you’ve supported and the lives affected by your grantmaking than through storytelling?
-If you collect progress reports from grantees, this is an ideal way to obtain anecdotes to share with donors, board and committee members, and in annual reports or through social media.
+Collecting progress reports from grantees is an ideal way to obtain anecdotes to share with donors, board and committee members, and in annual reports or through social media.
 In truth, charting accurate data for program outcomes is vital to understanding what works or what future adjustments need to be made.
 Incorporating this data into real stories is often easier to share with a wide audience and can help garner additional support.
-Northern Piedmont Community Foundation recently produced one-page stories of select scholarship recipients from each fund.
+Northern Piedmont Community Foundation produced one-page stories of select scholarship recipients from each fund.
 They were printed with photographs on a full-color sheet and sent to each scholarship fund advisor as a thank-you for their generosity and a testament to the difference their funding had made.

 To learn about the grants you’ve made, ask for and listen to your grantees’ stories.

 - Request stories in bite-size anecdotes that can be easily shared with little editing.

 - Ask for photos or, when appropriate, go to grantee locations to take your own.